hyp3rd/hypercache/README.md

 - Clear the cache of all items
 - Evitc items in the background based on the cache capacity and items access leveraging several custom eviction algorithms
 - Expire items in the background based on their duration
-- [EvictionAlgorithm interface](./eviction.go) to implement custom eviction algorithms.
+- [Eviction Algorithm interface](./eviction.go) to implement custom eviction algorithms.
 - Stats collection with a default [stats collector](./stats/statscollector.go) or a custom one that implements the StatsCollector interface.
 - [Service interface implementation](./service.go) to allow intercepting cache methods and decorate them with custom or default middleware(s).